plutopulp/separable-alembic-migrations/README.md

 We want the various applications to be able to migrate their respective DB objects (attached to their schema), independently from each other.
 We also want to leverage the autogenerate feature of `alembic` to automatically generate the content of migration version files.
 `alembic` achieves this by inspecting the difference in the current state of the DB and the current model definitions inheriting from the `Base` model.
+That means that by default, if we were to perform a revision attached to a `Base` for a particular app, all the tables associated with the other apps (other schemas) would be dropped.
+This is because the state of the DB will actually include these tables, but the tables won't exist under the target `Base`.
+Hence we need a way to configure the migrations such that only objects tied to a particular schema are considered as candidates to migrate.

+To achieve this we define the following configuration:

 ```python
 MIGRATIONS_CONFIG = dict(